-Diesel engine exhaust and some of its constituents are known to the State of California to cause cancer, birth defects, and other reproductive harm.
+Marine diesel and gasoline engine exhaust and some of its constituents are known to the State of California to cause cancer, birth defects, and other reproductive harm.

 SAFETY INSTRUCTIONS

 INTRODUCTION

 Read this safety manual carefully.
 Most accidents are caused by failure to follow fundamental rules and precautions.
 Know when dangerous conditions exist and take the necessary precautions to protect yourself, your personnel, and your machinery.